dynobo/normcap/README.md

 ## Python package

-As an _alternative_ to a prebuild package you can install the [NormCap Python package](https://pypi.org/project/normcap/) for **Python >=3.9**:
+As an _alternative_ to a prebuilt package you can install the [NormCap Python package](https://pypi.org/project/normcap/) for **Python >=3.9**:

 #### On Linux